7 Best Affordable Condo Insurance Companies of 2026

 This endorsement is useful if your condo association charges an additional assessment to condo owners to pay for a covered loss.

-Because the assessment can be expensive, you should add this to cover a condo owner’s share of the costs.
+Because the assessment can be expensive, you should add this to cover a condo owner’s share.

 Loss assessment coverage is designed to share in the cost of a covered loss to common areas at the condo complex.
 Each condo owner may be assessed a percentage of the loss to replace or repair property damage.